huaweicloud/terraform-provider-huaweicloud/docs/index.md

   experiencing transient failures.
 The delay between the subsequent API calls increases exponentially.
 If omitted, default value is `5`.

 * `enterprise_project_id` - (Optional) Default Enterprise Project ID for supported resources.
   Please see the documentation at [EPS](https://registry.terraform.io/providers/huaweicloud/huaweicloud/latest/docs/data-sources/eps).
+  If omitted, the `OS_ENTERPRISE_PROJECT_ID` environment variable is used.

 ## Testing and Development